trung27092022/productivity-program/README.md

 Step 2: Set value completed to viec can lam + KPI (goal)

-Step 3: While “completed = No“ do Step i to Step j
+Step 3: While “completed = No“ do Step i to Step i+23

 	Step i: Print “Please finish it!”